 I’m lucky enough to live by the beach in Sydney, Australia.
-I’ve grown up swimming in the surf, I’m a surf lifesaver and I have a healthy respect for the ocean, being dumped more times than I can remember.
-But, a sign like this gives me pause..
+I’ve grown up swimming in the surf, and have a healthy respect for the ocean, but, a sign like this gives me pause..
 Should I risk swimming with the sharks or will I get eaten alive?

 - All in one nature of HubSpot, from social to contacts db to website to CRM to customer service.
 Having everything in-the-one system is a game changer for most companies.
 If you’ve ever tried to do what HubSpot does with a WordPress site and plug-ins, you’ll appreciate the all-in-one nature of HubSpot.
 The visibility of a customer’s journey from being a visitor to a customer and beyond makes so much sense and is something that’s very difficult to accomplish by sticking multiple solutions together.